 - Method 1 uses Asset Register data to project the renewal costs using acquisition year and useful life to determine the renewal year, or - Method 2 uses capital renewal expenditure projections from external condition modelling systems (such as Pavement Management Systems), or - Method 3 uses a combination of average network renewals plus defect repairs in the Renewal Plan and Defect Repair Plan worksheets on the 'Expenditure template'.

-A combination of method 1 and method 2 was used for this asset management plan.
+Method 2 was used for this asset management plan.

 The useful lives of assets used to develop projected asset renewal expenditures are shown in Table 5.4.1.
 Asset useful lives were last reviewed on 30 June 2014.